cucapra/hyacinth/README.md

 Building & Running
 -----

-Run the following from the top-level directory to install the compiler's `ssac` executable onto your path:
+Run the following from the top-level directory to install the compiler's `hyac` executable onto your path:

     $ eval $(opam env)
     $ make install